1375 - 1416

 (Pol: approx 1375 - 1416, Herman: approx 1380 - approx 1416, Jan (or Johan): approx 1385 - approx 1416).
 In French: Paul, Herman and Jannequin, or Paul, Hermann and Jean de Limbourg.
 Miniaturists from the Low Countries, born in Nijmegen as sons of Arnold van Limburg.

-An uncle helps them to obtain a position at the court of Philip II the Bold, Duke of Burgundy, but it is in the service of another duke they will reach great fame.
+Their uncle Jean Malouel helps them to obtain a position at the court of Philip II the Bold, Duke of Burgundy, but it is in the service of another duke they will reach great fame.
 The rich and influential Jean de Berry hired the brothers in 1404, and it was for him they make their most famous works, the lively decorated Books of Hours.